Last Updated on December 4, 2023 by Laura Teso

 What to see in Calcata Italy?
-Calcata is a quaint village I visited last July with my husband Matteo during a road trip across central Italy.
-It is located in the Lazio region, 1 hour by car both from Viterbo (north-west of Calcata) and Rome (south-west of Calcata), and also 1 hour from the southern province of Umbria, Terni.
+Calcata is a quaint village in Lazio.
+I visited it in July with my husband Matteo during a road trip across central Italy.
+It is located 1 hour by car both from Viterbo (north-west of Calcata) and Rome (south-west of Calcata), and also 1 hour from the southern province of Umbria, Terni.
 To see it on the map go to the bottom of this article.

 The sight of the village is surprising since it is built on the edge of a tufa boulder, dominating the Treja river valley and surrounded by woods, similarly to Pitigliano in Tuscany.

 Starting from the 1930s, Calcata was gradually abandoned by its inhabitants on safety grounds.
 A new village was built 10 minutes away, Calcata Nuova.
 In the 1960s a bunch of artists, intellectuals, creatives, writers, and artisans, both from Italy and abroad, discovered the village and chose it as their residence, or as the place to open shops and workshops.
 Now about 70 people live there.

 According to some ancient beliefs, from the subsoil of Calcata comes primeval energies, that fed stories related to occultism and witches.
 Actually, below the level of the ground floor, many houses often hide deep, once used as cellars or… tombs.

 Calcata was the set for several movies: Amici miei, La mazzetta with Nino Manfredi and Ugo Tognazzi, Nostalghia bt Tarkovskij.

 Thanks to Instagram, the village now joins a revival and is a nice destination for a Sunday day-trip off the beaten track.

 Visiting Calcata is like traveling back in time.
 There’s no signal whatsoever inside the village.
 So enjoy the atmosphere, take photos and relax.